chitikenaswathi/Superstore_Sales_Dashboard_using_Power-BI/README.md

 In this Project, I have Contributed to the Success of a business by utilizing data analysis techniques, Specifically Focusing on time series Analysis, to provide valuable insights and accurate Sales Forecasting.
 # Description
 ## 1. Dashboard Creation:
-Identifying the KPIs, design and intuitive and visually appealing dashboard,add interactive visualizations.
+Identifying the KPIs, design and intuitive and visually appealing dashboard,added interactive visualizations.
 ## 2. Data Analysis:
 Providing valuable insights to business entities regarding the effectiveness of their sales strategies through visualization and Charts.
 ## 3. Sales Forecasting:
-Leveraging Historic data and apply time series to generate sales forecasts for next 15 days.
+Leveraging Historic data and applied time series to generate sales forecasts for next 15 days.
 ## 4. Actionable Insights and Recommendations:
 My End Goal is to Find Insights and Actionable information that can drive Strategic decision support the supermarket's goal for growth, efficiency, satisfaction.
 # Dashboard Image